Marienfelde refugee transit camp

-Marienfelde refugee transit camp (Notaufnahmelager Marienfelde) was one of three camps operated by West Germany and West Berlin during the cold war for dealing with the great waves of immigration from East Germany, especially between 1950 and 1961.
+Marienfelde refugee transit camp (Notaufnahmelager Marienfelde) was one of three camps operated by West Germany and West Berlin during the Cold War for dealing with the great waves of immigration from East Germany, especially between 1950 and 1961.
 Refugees arriving in West Berlin were sent to the reception centre located in the Marienfelde district, where they received medical treatment, food, identification papers, and housing until they could be permanently re-settled in the West.

 History

 From 1948, a rising number of residents of the Soviet occupation zone fled to the Western occupation zones (Trizone) and West Berlin in particular, to settle down and become citizens there.
 In 1949, 129,245 people emigrated, and the number increased every year.

 After the establishment of the two German states, the West German Federal Emergency Law (Bundesnotaufnahmegesetz) was promulgated on 22 August 1950.
 A small refugee camp was established in the Charlottenburg district of West Berlin, to help those who immigrated, but a new, larger camp became necessary due to the increasing numbers of immigrants - about 200,000 in 1950, approximately 165,000 in 1951, and 182,000 in 1952.
 After the closure of the Inner German border by decision of the East German government on 26 May 1952, tens of thousands of refugees used the remaining possibility to cross over the border from East Berlin into West Berlin.

 The Federal Emergency Law was officially adopted by the West Berlin authorities on 4 February 1952.
 On July 30, a cornerstone for the new refugee camp was laid in Marienfelde, in the American occupation sector.
 Considerations that guided the Federal Emergency department (Notaufnahmelagers des Bundes) to build it in this location were its proximity to Tempelhof Airport and to the railway lines of the Berlin S-Bahn, as well as its relatively safe distance from the Soviet sector.
 Newly built barracks opened in the camp on 14 April 1953.

-The camp operations started on August 1953, with ten housing blocks and a capacity of about 2,000 people, but it soon became over-crowded with waves of immigration after the East German Uprising on June 17.
+The camp operations started in August 1953, with ten housing blocks and a capacity of about 2,000 people, but it soon became over-crowded with waves of immigration after the East German Uprising on June 17.
 The camp was expanded later on, but was always densely populated until 1961.